SpiralP/classicube-cef-loader-plugin/README.md

 - Download the latest plugin from GitHub Releases
   - https://github.com/SpiralP/rust-classicube-cef-loader-plugin/releases/latest
+  - i686 for 32 bit ClassiCube (steam version)
+  - x86_64 for 64 bit ClassiCube
 - Put the dll into the `plugins` folder where `ClassiCube.exe` lives